DuncanT98/SENG-513-Project/README.md

 - User also has access to any other user who has been added before
 - User may search for another user through a drop-down menu which has been implemented to assist users
 - Users can add each other and message one another after adding a user through the search bar
+- A user is notified when they are added by a new user
 - After adding a user, a user may mute notifications from a specific user if wanted
 - User can create group chats and select other users to add to the group chat
 - All members of the group chat may message each other in the group